wangjieest/PAF/README.md

 In addition, a more secure pattern is implemented than a single case control: global Shared objects.

     REG_INTERFACE_SHARED(InterfaceName, ParameterTypeList...)
+    // return a smart pointer
-    // Return a smart pointer, holding the interface smart pointer can ensure that the interface is not destroyed auto inc = GET_SHARED(InterfaceName, ParameterTypeList...);
+    // holding the interface smart pointer can ensure that the interface is not destroyed auto inc = GET_SHARED(InterfaceName, ParameterTypeList...);
-    // Gets only
+    // gets only
     auto * inc = GET_SHARED2(InterfaceName);
     // When all the smart Pointers holding the interface are destroyed, the global Shared object is destroyed automatically